Brian Statham (footballer): Billericay Town

 On 23 April 2009, Statham was announced as manager of Isthmian League Premier Division club Billericay Town.
 With relegation at the end of the 2009–10 season looking a possibility, Statham was sacked on 29 March 2010.

+Welling United

+After having been serving as first team coach at National League South club Welling United in recent weeks, Statham was appointed caretaker manager after manager Rod Stringer stepped down from his role on 16 March 2025.
+He won just one of eight league matches during the remainder of a 2024–25 season which culminated in relegation.
+Some cheer was found with a 1–0 victory over Ebbsfleet United in the 2025 Kent Senior Cup Final.
+Statham transitioned into the role of director of football at the end of the 2024–25 season.

 Personal life

-Statham was born in Harare, Rhodesia and later lived in Saudi Arabia, before his parents moved to Essex.
+Statham was born in Harare, Rhodesia (now Zimbabwe) and later lived in Saudi Arabia, before his parents moved to Essex.
 The namesake of a former England international cricketer, he represented Essex in school cricket.
-Statham's son Maxwell is also a footballer and plays in non-League football.
+Statham's son Maxwell is also a footballer and plays in non-League football, including briefly under his father's management at Welling United.
 After retiring from football, Statham became a businessman, with interests in media, insurance and investments.
 He is also a football agent.